nesmasilman/Data_Scientist_Nano_Degree-Project-1/README.md

 3- How the price correlates to the property_type?
 What types are the most expensive?

+### Datasets
+The Zipfile contains 3 csv files

+* Listings: including full descriptions and average review score
+* Reviews: including unique id for each reviewer and detailed comments
+* Calendar: including listing id and the price and availability for that day

 ### Technologies
 This project uses Python 3.10.9 version